studio451/yii2-json-rpc-2.0-api/README.md

     }
     ~~~

-3. Make json request to controller (used pretty urls without index.php)
-    >Request method MUST be POST and Content-type MUST be application/json
+3. Make json request to controller (used pretty urls without index.php).
+Request method MUST be POST and Content-type MUST be application/json.

 ## CRUD+ API actions

-For call JsonRPC API you may use this function:
+To call the JSONRPC API, you can use this feature:

 ~~~javascript
 function sendToJsonrpc2(url, method, params, callback){